georgemac510/mcmarketplace/README.md

 VERY IMPORTANT!
 You must change your Metamask Privacy Mode to Off.
 This is done by clicking on the icon for your account in the upper right-hand corner of the Metamask app, then Settings, Security & Privacy, then set the Privacy Mode button to the left.

-Step 6: Fund Your Wallet: A zero balance is no fun.
+<h3>Step 6:</h3> Fund Your Wallet: A zero balance is no fun.
 Go to https://gitter.im/kovan-testnet/faucet every 3 days and paste in your Ethereum address under the account name on Metamask or go to https://faucet.kovan.network/ if you have a Github account that will send you 1 Kovan Ethereum every 24 hours if requested.

 <h1>Happy Shopping!</h1>